m2osw/eventdispatcher/cppprocess/README.md

 # Introduction

-This sub-library is used to handle processes.
+This sub-library is used to handle processes as in a shell execution environment.

 At this time, it includes two main parts: